My Story

 In a desperate attempt to escape before I lost my mind, I sold all my belongings and moved to Italy in 2022.
 To everyone else I'd made a bold, brave move.
 To me, it was a lifeline.
 Unsurprisingly, something about getting full days of vitamin D from the warm sun, the laidback afternoons, living in a walkable city - and honestly, the ocean between me and multiple responsibilities - helped me begin to breathe fully again, pause, and even start reflecting on how I could start to repair the damage already done to my mind and body.

-Through my workplace* I then undertook some therapeutic work which was invaluable.
+Through my workplace I then undertook some therapeutic work which was invaluable.
 There is so much more context & nuance in my personal journey, and I want to make it clear body based work like movement therapies aren't a 'cure' in their own right.
 I was in talk based therapies for 15 years before I realised I was going in circles.
 It was like a puzzle that I only had the corner pieces of.
-Discovering that interventions ranged from Top-down e.g. talk therapies to Body-Up approaches such as yoga and breathwork showed me a universe of possibilities where I had almost decided I was doomed to be sick and tired forever.All that to say that none of my recovery existed in a vacuum.
-It is continuous even now.
+Discovering that interventions range from Top-down e.g. talk therapies to Body-Up approaches such as yoga and breathwork showed me a universe of possibilities, where I had almost decided I was doomed to be sick and tired forever.
+All that to say that none of my recovery exists in a vacuum or has a start or end, just a few important lunges forward.

-*So I had my first round of NHS funded treatment called 'Rewind Therapy' which is similar to EMDR.
+So I had my first round of NHS funded treatment called 'Rewind Therapy' which is similar to EMDR.
 It was heavy stuff, so as homework between sessions I was instructed to practice breathwork techniques to manage the internal overwhelm.
 I had to do rhythmic breathing while I walked.
 I couldn't believe how effective it was.
 It seemed too simple.
 I couldn't understand HOW or WHY this was possible.
-Not long after this I attended a coaching event by InBody Amy, who spoke about somatics, and the guest speaker, Emma Marshall, spoke about body rhythms.
+Not long after this I attended a coaching event by InBody Amy, who spoke about somatics.
+The guest speaker, Emma Marshall, spoke about body rhythms.
 I lit up.
 These 3 events were some of my first introductions to the Nervous System, Neuroplasticity and Somatics.

 My routine began to reflect this newfound knowledge.
-I was doing some somatic exercises after a particularly upsetting argument with my partner at the time.
+I was doing some somatic exercises after a particularly triggering argument with my partner at the time.
 The exercises helped me not lose my shit: I was determined to stop punishing myself & start feeling past the rumination & stress.
 Triggered but aware, I lay on the bed, breathed deeply, put my feet together and knees up like the video had said, & started butterflying my legs.

-It still feels surreal to remember what happened next.
-I'll put together another blog post on 'My Somatic Experience' soon so this post doesn't go on forever.
+(It still feels surreal to remember what happened next.
+I'll put together another blog post on 'My Somatic Experience' soon so this post doesn't go on forever.)

-After this crazy experience I just felt so much space & lightness.
+After this crazy experience I felt so much space & lightness.
 Obviously that wasn't permanent, I didn't ride off into the sunset never to be affected by my troubles again.
 Life is ebbs & flows, but now I knew about working with my nervous system I could really lean in, listen, experiment.
 Before I knew it I was doing these exercises regularly, & miraculously having clear thoughts again.
 Clear visions of recovery, beliefs that whatever was happening there was a way to work with my body to survive it all.
 However strange it looked, it was definitely better than thinking and feeling insane & mentally paralysed.
-It soon became a tool in my toolbox of 'keeping myself alive' Aliveness came to have an even bigger meaning for me.
+It soon became a tool in my toolbox of 'keeping myself alive'.
+Aliveness came to have an even bigger meaning for me.

 Before I knew it these regular movements became natural parts of my routine.
 I would put my headphones on loud and soon my mind was quiet.
 I was then dancing involuntarily after the fact.
 The tunes lined themselves up and I found myself spinning around the house almost child-like.
 I felt JOYful.
 I honestly had not felt this free or euphoric without substances for years.

-Where does MTMG come in fully?
+Where does MTMG come in?
 Well, one day I spoke to my therapist about this newfound feeling of self compassion & novelty for life since swapping my old strategies for more unconventional yet enjoyable approaches.
-Though my depression wasn't 'gone', my ADHD wasn't 'cured' & my flashbacks didn't disappear, I had more space & capacity for handling when they reared their ugly heads.
+Though my depression wasn't 'gone', my ADHD wasn't 'cured' & my flashbacks didn't disappear, I had a well of space for handling when they reared their ugly heads.
 I looked forward to being open in my body instead of constantly collapsed in it.
 I became soft & collaborative with myself.
 I tried new dance classes (BIG deal for someone with anxiety) & lead with my curiosity rather than my fear.
 Almost instinctively I would know whether I had the energy to do a sweaty dance workout in a group, or some slower aerobic moves in the comfort of my garden.
 Overall I just knew I had to move in some capacity.
-My therapist helped me come to understand that most of my life I had spent bypassing the processing stage of any of my experiences.
+My therapist helped me to understand that most of my life I had spent bypassing the processing stage of any of my experiences.
 I was storing all this energy & past pain, & it was sitting inside my soma (cell body) like rocks.
 And we usually can't process by talking alone.
 I had become frozen at a cellular level, & my body was mirroring that.
 I wasn't broken, or failing.
 I needed to move differently.
 And now I was on the path to being the person who did.

 So the realisation: I had fallen through a gap.
 A gap where I was prescribed talk therapy, medication, sick leave, crisis intervention, painkillers for embedded trauma.
 All crisis management.
 But the true shift came when I prescribed myself Movement.
 Forever a perpetual intellectualiser, I enlisted my body to help me learn to empty out some of the old stuff and make space for the new.

 I used to feel like my potential (for success, happiness, health, connection, self acceptance) was out of reach.
 But it wasn't, there was just a huuuuuuuge gap.
 A gap I kept slipping through the cracks of.
 A gap that I realised can be bridged for many of us by movement, big or small, high intensity or low impact... movement that works with and from the body.
-The crucial piece of my puzzle where working on myself and my healing was no longer was a chore or a burden, and it became a safe & creative place to explore, honour, repair & release.
+One crucial piece of my puzzle where working on myself and my healing was no longer was a chore or a burden, and it became a safe & creative place to explore, honour, repair & release.

 That's how Mind the Movement Gap was born.
 Now I hope to share this body wisdom with you.